Come to a comfortable seat.

 One hand behind your neck and head.

-Use your hands and arms to press your way back up to a seat and pause.
+Use your hands and arms to press your way back up to a seat.

 Notice your upper back and shoulder area.